csegura/portera/readme.md

 ##### Portera server

-**portera** is a client/server program runs on port 3001 by default, you can change this using environment variable PORTERA_PORT.
+**portera** is a client/server program runs on port 3001 by default, you can change this using arguments when execute portera see below.
 To execute the server exec **npx portera** command, once running you can open your favorite browser using portera address http://<portera_server_ip>:3001

 ```sh
 $ npx portera